BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKZeroCrossingImage.md

-# ITK Zero Crossing Image Filter (ITKZeroCrossingImage)
+# ITK Zero Crossing Image Filter

 This filter finds the closest pixel to the zero-crossings (sign changes) in a signed itk::Image .